 Construction Output in South Korea averaged 1.29 percent from 1998 until 2022, reaching an all time high of 26.40 percent in November of 2016 and a record low of -30.50 percent in August of 1998.
 This page provides - South Korea Construction Output- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Korea Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Construction Output in South Korea is expected to be -0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in South Korea to stand at 8.70 in 12 months time.
-In the long-term, the South Korea Construction Output is projected to trend around 5.90 percent in 2020, according to our econometric models.
+Construction Output in South Korea is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Korea Construction Output is projected to trend around 3.20 percent in 2023, according to our econometric models.